dutchaug/beginners-workshop/lesson02/README.md

 And than add the `@DebugLog` annotation to any method you want to _debug log_.

 A couple of the Activity life cycle methods in the [MainActivity](sample02/lifecyclelogger/src/main/java/org/dutchaug/workshop/beginners/lifecyclelogger/MainActivity.java) in [sample02](sample02) are annotated with the `@DebugLog` annotation.
 Take that project for a spin to get a grasp of how your activity is managed by the system.
+Tip, rotate your device and see what happens.
+Can you explain why this happens?

 ## Exercises